Goh Ka Im, Anand Raj, Irene Yong, Foong Pui Chi, Jess Ngo Hui Zhong, Boo Sha-Lyn

 Our international affiliations include the World Law Group (WLG) and the World Services Group (WSG).
 Our lawyers are also active office bearers or members of the Inter Pacific Bar Association (IPBA), the International Tax Planning Association (ITPA), and the International Fiscal Association (IFA).
 Our clients range from domestic and international institutions, multinational conglomerates, public listed companies, institutional bodies, multi-lateral agencies, industrial and commercial corporations, professional firms and organisations, government and local institutions and individuals.

-The main practice groups within the firm are Tax and Revenue, Competition Law & Antitrust, Corporate and Commercial, Corporate Secretarial Service, Dispute Resolution, Employment and Administrative Law, Energy, Natural Resources & Green Technology, Environmental, Financial Services, Immigration, Infrastructure & Projects, Intellectual Property, Regulatory Compliance & Enforcement, Real Estate, Telecommunications, Media and Technology and Personal Data Protection & Privacy Laws.
+The main practice groups within the firm are Tax and Revenue, Competition Law & Antitrust, Corporate/M&A, Corporate Secretarial Service, Dispute Resolution, Employment and Administrative Law, Energy, Natural Resources & Green Technology, Engineering & Construction, Environmental, Financial Services, Immigration, Infrastructure & Projects, Intellectual Property, Private Wealth & Family Business, Regulatory Compliance & Enforcement, Real Estate, Shipping & Maritime, Technology & Communications and Privacy & Data Protection.

 |Corporate Income Tax||24%||A|